- University >

 When looking at the upcoming change processes, the Wuppertal Institute calls for a radically new perspective: the sustainability turnaround must become a creative and creative project.
 It's about a new form of "future art" that makes people want to change and doesn't shy away from major critical questions, such as those about the future of our economic system.
 This places new demands on all social actors, especially science and research.

-How the Technische Hochschule Mittelhessen perceives its social responsibility, its President Prof. Dr. Matthias Willems in his lecture "Shaping the future together - for students and the region".
-In the sense of the lecture series, he will show that the THM cannot save the world, but that it makes very specific contributions in practical research and teaching when it comes to solving specific problems.
+How the Technische Hochschule Mittelhessen fulfills its social responsibility will be addressed by its president, Prof. Dr. Matthias Willems, in his lecture "Shaping the Future Together – For Students and the Region."
+In keeping with the theme of the lecture series, he will demonstrate that while THM cannot save the world, it makes very specific contributions in practice-oriented research and teaching when it comes to solving concrete problems.

 Me first!
 Or is it committed?
 (May 22, 2019)